About This Urban Life With Kids

 I grew up in historic Irvington on the east side of Indy in the 1980s, so I've been hearing objections to urban living my entire life.
 I've lived in a few other places since then -- from Bloomington, IN for college to Freiburg, Germany to suburban Greenwood (for one year) and now downtown Indy -- and have accumulated a lot of evidence along the way to prove that city living can be great.

-Marketing and business development work is in my past, I've been a full-time parent to my three kids for the last eight years, and I currently serve on the board of directors of a local nonprofit arts & cultural development organization called the Harrison Center for the Arts.
+Marketing and business development work is in my past, I've been a full-time parent to my three kids for the last ten years, and I currently serve on the board of directors of a local nonprofit arts & cultural development organization called the Harrison Center for the Arts.